 If you don’t see anything in the free sections, check some of the other ones.
 A lot of folks need money these days.
 Many are open to offers for their items.

 Those are seven places where you can get your eBay inventory from.
 If you are an eBay seller, you must check them out.
-There is a lot of money to be potentially made.
-You just have to look for what you think will sell.
+There is a lot of money to be made.
+You have to look for what you think will sell.
 Also, don’t forget to check the eBay app and look at what items are selling.